Building Brighter Childhoods

 This also likely explains why some of our neighbors are not as healthy as they could be.

-It’s important to how our brains are built to know where to begin to make a difference strengthening the families and the communities around us.
+It’s important to know how our brains are built to know where to begin to make a difference strengthening families and the communities around us.

 Brains are built from the bottom up.